heather7283/campanula/README.md

 # campanula
-TUI client for subsonic-compatible music streaming servers.
+TUI client for OpenSubsonic-compatible music streaming servers.

 ## License
 This program is free software: you can redistribute it and/or modify